Clinical Research Regulation in the Netherlands

 Each step of the Dutch review process is bound by time restrictions: review times for ECs consists of 60 days for studies with medicinal products.
 Exceptions include trials with gene therapy medicinal products, somatic cell therapy medicinal products and genetically modified organisms, in which case the review time is extended to 90 days.
 The marginal review performed by the CA is limited to 14 days.
 In case additional information is requested by the EC or CA, the clock is temporarily stopped until this information is supplied.

 Do you need support navigating the Dutch regulatory system?
-Contact our Business Development team to see how we can help you to advance your program from strategy to approval.
+Contact us to see how we can help you to advance your program from strategy to approval.